ono-midori/ono-midori.github.io/techs/libevent.md

 The recognized option values for `event_config_set_flag()` are:

-- `EVENT_BASE_FLAG_NOLOCK`: Do not allocate locks for the `event_base`.
+- `EVENT_BASE_FLAG_NOLOCK`: Do not allocate locks for the event_base.
 Setting this option may save a little time for locking and releasing the event_base, but will make it unsafe and nonfunctional to access it from multiple threads.
 - `EVENT_BASE_FLAG_IGNORE_ENV`: Do not check the `EVENT_*` environment variables when picking which backend method to use.
 Think hard before using this flag: it can make it harder for users to debug the interactions between your program and Libevent.
-- `EVENT_BASE_FLAG_STARTUP_IOCP`: On Windows only, this flag makes Libevent enable any necessary IOCP dispatch logic on startup, rather than on-demand.
 - `EVENT_BASE_FLAG_NO_CACHE_TIME`: Instead of checking the current time every time the event loop is ready to run timeout callbacks, check it after every timeout callback.
 This can use more CPU than you necessarily intended, so watch out!
 - `EVENT_BASE_FLAG_EPOLL_USE_CHANGELIST`: Tells Libevent that, if it decides to use the epoll backend, it is safe to use the faster "changelist"-based backend.
 The epoll-changelist backend can avoid needless system calls in cases where the same fd has its status modified more than once between calls to the backend's dispatch function, but it also trigger a kernel bug that causes erroneous results if you give Libevent any fds cloned by `dup()` or its variants.
 This flag has no effect if you use a backend other than epoll.
 You can also turn on the epoll-changelist option by setting the `EVENT_EPOLL_USE_CHANGELIST` environment variable.
 - `EVENT_BASE_FLAG_PRECISE_TIMER`: By default, Libevent tries to use the fastest available timing mechanism that the operating system provides.
 If there is a slower timing mechanism that provides more fine-grained timing precision, this flag tells Libevent to use that timing mechanism instead.
 If the operating system provides no such slower-but-more-precise mechanism, this flag has no effect.

 The above functions that manipulate an `event_config` all return 0 on success, -1 on failure.

 It is easy to set up an `event_config` that requires a backend that your OS does not provide.
 For example, as of Libevent 2.0.1-alpha, there is no O(1) backend for Windows, and no backend on Linux that provides both EV_FEATURE_FDS and EV_FEATURE_O1.
-If you have made a configuration that Libevent can't satisfy, event_base_new_with_config() will return NULL.
+If you have made a configuration that Libevent can't satisfy, `event_base_new_with_config()` will return NULL.

 ```c++
 int event_config_set_max_dispatch_interval(struct event_config *cfg,